 Although washi tape is certainly not a necessity it is such a fun easy way to add color.
 The possibilities are endless!
 It comes in thousands of colors and designs.
 You probably have some at home.
 If you don’t it is worth purchasing as you will find a use for it.
 There are so many packs of washi tape available.

 - If you use our free bullet journal printables, you can adhere them with washi tape.
+We also offer washi tape PNG elements that you can use.

 - It can also be used to divide pages or create sections.
 Since we usually write with a pen in our bullet journal you are bound to make mistakes sometimes.
 Washi tape can cover those up for you AND look good doing it!